 His hotels feature electric car charging stations.
 (Duprey, himself, drives a micro Smart Car with the license plate “SMARTIE.”)

 So, again, the question is, “Why put a hydroponic garden in the parking lot?”

 “It’s simple.
 We’re moving where our market is headed,” says Duprey.
 “Our goal is to be the greenest hotel and conference center in America, and this is an important step in getting us there.
 Our guests want organic, they want local, they want to patronize a sustainable business that’s taking steps to reduce its carbon footprint. ”

-Operating the Leafy Green Machine in the Grappone Center’s parking lot requires minimal training.
-“Even I can do it,” Duprey says.
+Operating the Leafy Green Machine in the Grappone Center’s parking lot.
+For it requires minimal training.

 Is it going to put local farmers out of business?
 “No way,” says Duprey.
 Our challenge is that we have not been able to buy enough organic, locally produced greens, particularly in the winter.
 We’ll still be buying plenty of produce and cheeses and meat locally.”